 When it comes to your mouth’s health, it’s not all about how straight your teeth are or how bright your smile is.
 You can’t forget about your gums!
 Even if you’re cavity-free and have the pearliest chompers in town, that doesn’t mean you’re immune to gum disease.
 Since it’s usually painless, most people have no idea that anything is wrong with their gums.

-You can also get periodontitis, an advanced form of gum disease, which impacts the bones that hold your teeth in place.
+You can also develop periodontitis, an advanced form of gum disease.
+Periodontitis impacts the bones that hold your teeth in place.
 Left untreated, it can ruin the gums, bones, and tissues connected to your teeth.

-The final stage of gum disease is advanced periodontitis, where the fibers and bone supporting your teeth are destroyed.
+The final stage of gum disease is advanced periodontitis.
+This is when the fibers and bone supporting your teeth are destroyed.
 It can impact your bite, and teeth may need to be removed.

 According to the American Dental Association (ADA), signs that you might have gum disease include:

 - consistently bad taste or breath